 Why learn how to cook a whole fish?
-For starters, whether on a grill or roasting it in the oven, it simply tastes better.
+For starters, whether on a grill or roasting it in the oven, it tastes better.
 It’s also one of the easiest ways to cook fish.
-Whole fish are generally fresher than filleted fish—you can see the difference when purchasing—and they usually cost less than fillets, bones, and all.
+Whole fish are generally fresher than filleted fish—you can see the difference when purchasing—and usually cost less than fillets, bones, and all.

 Follow these simple steps to cook your fish whole.

 - The fish must be cleaned and gutted before cooking.
 Gutting a fish is a very easy, yet a little messy, process.
-Gutting the fish removes its entrails and other parts that could contaminate the fish flesh.
+Gutting the fish removes its entrails and other parts that could contaminate the fish’s flesh.
 Start by laying the fish on a cutting board.
-Hold it firmly on its side, so the knife or fish doesn’t slip.
+Hold it firmly on its side so the knife or fish doesn’t slip.
 Place the knife’s tip before the rear bottom fin and slice along the stomach to the neck.

 Once open, empty the guts into the sink and rinse the fish under cold water.
 If the fish is scaly, like flounder or salmon, the scales should be scraped off and rinsed.
 Use the back of a knife or even a steel wool scrubber, rinsing thoroughly.